Latvia Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Latvia?
+How much income tax will I pay on a EUR 50,000 salary in Latvia?

-Is there a regional or state income tax in Latvia?
+Is there a maximum cap on social contributions in Latvia?

 Other tax calculators